-This listing was compiled for the panellists of the Life After Death Autism Forum 2019 to reference.
+This listing was originally compiled for the panellists of the Life After Death Autism Forum 2019 to reference.
 This is not a complete list that covers all the major issues, but it should give a rough picture of what autism advocates in Singapore ought to know about.

 The world is not in black-and-white; there is much more than meets the eye about prejudice and ableism.
 Creating sustainable and effective solutions is never easy; the first step may be education but we must also move beyond idealistic talk into practical action.
 Rather than complain and wait for the world to change for our benefit, it is up to each of us to become the change that we seek, starting with improving our own selves.
 Let us seek to understand others first, and then to make ourselves understood by others.